Beetroot, the health benefits of having it in your diet

-Do you eat Beetroot on a regular basis?
-If not, I would like to tell you about this old and not often appreciated vegetable.
+Do you eat beetroot regularly?
+If not, I would like to tell you about this old and rarely appreciated vegetable.
 Its uses are many.
-The Russians make a great soup out of beetroot called Borscht.
-It is made with sour creme and known in different countries like Poland, Ukraine, Lithuania, Romania, Armenia, and Russia.
+The Russians make a great soup out of beetroot called borscht.
+It is made with sour cream and known in different countries like Poland, Ukraine, Lithuania, Romania, Armenia, and Russia.

 Perhaps you would like to cook this soup yourself:

 This well-known vegetable is a must add to your menu as it is full of vitamins A, many B’s, and also C. It also contains a lot of different minerals: Calcium, Iron, Magnesium, Manganese, Phosphorus, Potassium, Sodium, and Zinc.

 It was first cultivated by the Romans, and by the 19th century, it became valuable when it was discovered that it was one source of sugar.

 This vegetable is eatable, be it the root which is sweet, or also the leaves which are bitter.
 Whenever I had beetroot growing in the vegetable garden, I would cut a few leaves to add to mixed salads.
 Also, the root can be eaten raw, and it tastes great, but people often prefer cooked or pickled.